andrew/ultimate-awesome/README.md

 - [awesome-LLMs-In-China](https://github.com/wgwang/awesome-LLMs-In-China) - 中国大模型.
 - [really-awesome-gan](https://github.com/nightrome/really-awesome-gan) - A list of papers on Generative Adversarial (Neural) Networks.
 - [WebHackersWeapons](https://github.com/hahwul/WebHackersWeapons) - ⚔️ Web Hacker's Weapons / A collection of cool tools used by Web hackers.
 Happy hacking , Happy bug-hunting.
+- [awesome-3D-gaussian-splatting](https://github.com/MrNeRF/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 - [awesome-db-tools](https://github.com/mgramin/awesome-db-tools) - Everything that makes working with databases easier.
 - [services-engineering](https://github.com/mmcgrana/services-engineering) - A reading list for services engineering, with a focus on cloud infrastructure services.
 - [awesome-elm](https://github.com/sporto/awesome-elm) - A curated list of useful Elm tutorials, libraries and software.
 Inspired by awesome list.
 Feel free to contribute. :rocket:.